 During the dark days of Prohibition, good drinks weren’t always easy to come by.
 To mask the taste of bathtub gin and other illicitly made spirits, people often mixed their liquors with juice, fortified wines or whatever they could get their hands on.
-In the case of the Orange Blossom, gin was mixed with orange juice and sweet vermouth, and it proved to be a hit during the 1920s and ’30s.
+In the case of the Orange Blossom, gin was mixed with orange juice and sweet vermouth, and the cocktail became a hit during the 1920s and ’30s.

-Similar to the Bronx Cocktail (gin, dry vermouth, sweet vermouth, orange juice) and far more interesting than the Screwdriver, the Orange Blossom is a solid brunch drink, whenever you require a morning pick-me-up.
-But don’t let the time of day keep you from shaking up one of these whenever the mood strikes.
+Similar to the Bronx Cocktail (gin, dry vermouth, sweet vermouth, orange juice) and far more interesting than the Screwdriver, the Orange Blossom is a solid brunch drink.
+But don’t let the time of day keep you from shaking one of these whenever the mood strikes.

-Add all the ingredients into a shaker with ice and shake until well-chilled.
+Add the gin, sweet vermouth and orange juice into a shaker with ice and shake until well-chilled.

 Strain into a chilled cocktail glass.